rabrahm/ceres/README.md

 Additionally you can add some options to the command in order to modify some of the processing steps.
 The allowed options are:

+    -avoid_plot     this option will prevent the code to generate a pdf file with the plot of the computed CCF

     -dirout     path to the directory where the reductions will be placed.
 The default path will be a new directory with the same name that the input directory but followed by a '_red' suffix.

+    -do_class   this option will allow the code to perform the estimation of the atmospheric parameters.